CHECK OUT: MY BUTCHER SHOP

 So let me tell you a little bit about this steak, about which I actually don’t know very much, as I have only ever tasted it a few times in its “picanha” format…

 In the U.S., picanha is referred to as the rump cover, rump cap or coulotte.
 Others call it the top sirloin cap, as it is connected to a large cap of fat that sits on top of the meat.
 Here, the fat is almost always removed prior to cooking, and butchers usually split this up into cuts like the rump, the round and the loin.
+To see my discussion of that cut (basically picanha without the ridge of fat), click HERE.

 However, in South America, particularly in Brazil, where picanha is a most prized cut of beef, the fat is left on while cooking, in order to lock in juiciness and impart additional flavor into the meat.